Sundial Accuracy

 Sundial Bridge, Redding

 The diameter of the sun as seen from the earth is about 0.5 degrees.
 As there are 15 degrees longitude per hour, light from the west side of the sun arrives about two minutes earlier than light from the east side of the sun.
-This limits sundial accuracy to about a minute or two.
-But is the Ingleside Terraces sundial that accurate?
+This limits sundial accuracy for suntime to about a minute or two.
+Clock time can be obtained from sundial time by using the equation of time (EOT), as shown below.

 Morning: